Introduction to Computer Science

 - High school graduate

-The overall goal of developing and creating these subjects as part of Computer Science was to create the computer as a universal information processing device.
+The overall goal of Computer Science was to create the computer as a universal information processing device.
 This course is specially designed for those who want to quickly grasp the essence of Computer Science without going into abstract mathematical theories.

 The course contains:

-Information and Data - we learn what is the main subject of processing in Computer Science.
+Information and Data - what is the main subject of Computer Science.

 Researchers who have contributed most to the development of Computer Science - a brief historical overview of how Computer Science was created and what non-trivial problems had to be solved at different points in time.
 This information is important in terms of ordering and prioritizing Computer Science topics.

-Finally, an example of a simple Pascal program that summarizes the knowledge from all the previous lectures.
+Finally, an example of a simple Pascal program that summarizes the knowledge from the previous lectures.

 Who this course is for: